Essays & Poetry

 in the world.”

 Ambika has devoted herself to studying and practicing yoga since 1995.
 She has been teaching asana classes since 2004.
 In addition to co-directing the Green Mountain School of Yoga, Ambika serves as web-mistress for gmsy.org as well as editor and publisher of the quarterly yoga school e-newsletter.
-She is an avid gardener and student of herbalism.
+She is an avid gardener, certified herbalist and reiki master.